prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-app-factory.md

 Let's move the route definitions to separate files, using [Flask Blueprints](https://flask.palletsprojects.com/en/1.1.x/blueprints/), just to be more organized.

-Inside the "web_app" directory, create a new subdirectory called "routes" with a file called "home_routes.py" and place the following contents inside:
+Inside the "web_app" directory, create a new subdirectory called "routes" with a file called "home_routes.py", "_____", and "", and place the following contents inside, respectively:

 ```py
 # web_app/routes/home_routes.py